andrew/ultimate-awesome/README.md

 - [awesome-visual-attention](https://github.com/hongyuanyu/awesome-visual-attention) - A curated list of visual attention modules.
 - [Awesome-AI-Evaluation-Guide](https://github.com/hparreao/Awesome-AI-Evaluation-Guide) - A comprehensive, implementation-focused guide to evaluating Large Language Models, RAG systems, and Agentic AI in production environments.
 - [awesome-robot-combat](https://github.com/IainIsCreative/awesome-robot-combat) - A list of resources, links, and tips for people who want to building fighting robots.
+- [awesome-genai-security](https://github.com/jassics/awesome-genai-security) - Curated list of links, references, books videos, tutorials (Free or Paid), Exploit, CTFs, Hacking Practices etc. which are related to GenAI and LLM Security.
 - [awesome-covid-tech-response](https://github.com/jeffwebb-to/awesome-covid-tech-response) - COVID related layoffs - Support information and tech industry job search resources.
 - [AwesomeJetLight](https://github.com/JetLightStudio/AwesomeJetLight) - We share Tutorials, Courses , informations that we think it will help other developers ;-).
 - [awesome-tezos](https://github.com/jnaulty/awesome-tezos) - A curated list of Tezos services and tools for software developers.